uzhplanets/mespa/README.md

 ### Quickstart

-Before installing, make sure `$MESA_DIR` is set to your main MESA directory.
-Then, run the following commands:

-1. First, clone the repository
-2.  `cd gentle_mixing`
-3. Run `python setup.py install`
-4.  `cd` into your MESA work directory and run `./clean && ./mk`.
+Go inside the `gentle_mixing/gentle_mixing_code` directory and run `python setup.py install` to install the gentle-mixing package.
+This will copy the Fortran source files into your MESA project and compile them.
+Afterwards, run `./mk` inside the test suite `gentle_mixing/gentle_mixing_test` to check if everything is working correctly.
+For your own project, don't forget to run `./clean` and `./mk` to ensure that the new files are compiled correctly.

 That's it!
 You can now use `gentle_mixing` in your MESA projects.
 You can find the new options that `gentle_mixing` introduces either below or in the `controls.defaults` file inside the `$MESA_DIR/star/default` directory (after installation).